Rethinking Cross-lingual Gaps from a Statistical Viewpoint: Experimental Setup

-We employ two recent benchmarks: (1) \eclektic{}, (2) \mmlu{}. \begin{itemize}[noitemsep,leftmargin=*,labelsep=0em,topsep=0pt] \item {\bf \eclektic{}}~\citep{goldman2025eclektic} dataset constitutes factoid questions sourced from Wikipedia pages that exist only in single language.
-Original questions from single language page define the {\it source} split.
-Translation into any other language make up the {\it target} split. \item {\bf \mmlu{}}~\citep{chua2024crosslingual} builds on multiple-choice MMLU to introduce new examples that mixup the language of question and options randomly.
-Original questions make up the source split because examples with shared language for both question and options are likely in-distribution with pretraining.
-The mixedup questions make up the target split. \end{itemize} All our experiments pertain these two benchmarks.
-Both the datasets are knowledge-intensive and require recall from entities in foreign language/script.
-In Appendix~\ref{appendix:multiloko_res}, we extend some of our results to Multiloko dataset~\citep{hupkes2025multiloko}.
+We experiment with two recent benchmarks: (1) \eclektic{}, (2) \mmlu{}. \begin{itemize}[noitemsep,leftmargin=*,labelsep=0.5em,topsep=0pt] \item {\bf \eclektic{}}~\citep{goldman2025eclektic} constitutes factoid questions sourced from Wikipedia pages that exist only in a single language.
+Questions from these single-language pages define the {\it source} split.
+Translations into any other language make up the {\it target} split. \item {\bf \mmlu{}} builds on the popular multiple-choice MMLU dataset~\citep{mmlu_mixup} to introduce new examples that randomly mixes languages of the question and its answer options.
+The original questions define the {\it source} split, since examples with the same language for the question and all options are likely in-distribution with respect to pretraining.
+The mixed-language questions constitute the {\it target} split. \end{itemize} Both datasets are knowledge-intensive and require recall from entities in foreign languages/scripts.
+In Appendix~\ref{appendix:multiloko_res}, we also extend some of our results to the Multiloko dataset~\citep{hupkes2025multiloko}.